-Full buffet breakfast daily; 1 special lunch with wine in Telc; 5 three-course dinners with wine, including a welcome dinner and a special farewell dinner in Berlin
+Full buffet breakfast daily; 1 lunch in Telc; 5 three-course dinners, including a farewell dinner at a local restaurant in Berlin

 Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Welcome to Berlin!
 At 6 pm, meet your Tour Director and traveling companions for a welcome dinner at your hotel.

 Sightseeing with a Local Guide in the once divided metropolis includes the fabulous boulevard Unter den Linden with its historical buildings like the Berlin Cathedral and State Opera House.
 See Museum Island, a picture stop at monumental Brandenburg Gate, the restored Reichstag, the 210-foot Victory Column in the vast Tiergarten Park, Charlottenburg Palace, and the elegant Ku-Damm.
 Visit the KAISER WILHELM MEMORIAL CHURCH with its bomb-damaged bell-tower, have a picture stop at the Holocaust Memorial, and pass the former Allied Checkpoint Charlie.
 Why not join an optional excursion to historic Potsdam?

 Cross the Polish border, enjoy vistas of rural life in the fertile central plains, and take a break in historic Poznan on your way to Warsaw, capital of Poland.

 Day 4 WARSAW